Ziconin/Data_Science/GettingAndCleaningData/README.md

 # Getting and Cleaning Data Course Project

+The goal of this analysis is to clean and combine data collected from the sensors of a Samsung Smartphone into one tidy file instead of multiple files.

 The program contain six functions (also documented in run_analysis.R):
 * getFiles()
 * getFilePaths()